 typescript

-import express from 'express'; import { AgentTrust } from '@moltrust/sdk'; const app = express(); // Verify all agents — minimum trust score 60 app.use(AgentTrust.verify({ minScore: 60 })); app.post('/api/purchase', (req, res) => { const { did, trustScore, aae } = req.agentVerification; // AAE already evaluated — safe to proceed res.json({ authorized: true, agentDid: did }); });
+import express from 'express'; import { AgentTrust } from '@moltrust/sdk'; const app = express(); // Verify all agents — minimum trust score 60 (optional) app.use(AgentTrust.verify({ minScore: 60 })); app.post('/api/purchase', (req, res) => { const { did, trustScore, aae } = req.agentVerification; // AAE already evaluated — safe to proceed res.json({ authorized: true, agentDid: did }); });

 typescript